himanshubalodi62/AI-ML_research/README.md

 | Finance    | Loan approval          |
 | Marketing  | Customer segmentation  |
 | E-commerce | Product recommendation |

+## Python Implementation of Decision Tree

+Step 1: Importing the Modules

+The first and foremost step in building our decision tree model is to import the necessary packages and modules.

+from sklearn.datasets import *

+from sklearn.tree import DecisionTreeClassifier, DecisionTreeRegressor

+import dtreeviz

+import graphviz.backend as be

+from IPython.display import Image, display_svg, SVG

+import matplotlib.pyplot as plt

+from sklearn.tree import plot_tree

+import numpy as np

+import warnings

+warnings.filterwarnings('ignore')

+%matplotlib inline

+Step 2: Exploring the data

+Next, we make our data ready by loading it from the datasets package using the load_iris() method.

+iris = load_iris()

+X_train = iris.data

+y_train = iris.target

+clas.fit(X_train, y_train)

+Step 3: Create a decision tree classifier object & Fitting the Model

+Here, we load the DecisionTreeClassifier in a variable named model, which was imported earlier from the sklearn package.This method is

+to fit the data by training the model on features and target.

+decisiontree = DecisionTreeClassifier(  )

+clas.fit(X_train, y_train)

+Step 4: Making the Predictions

+In this step, we take a sample observation and make a prediction.
+We create a new list comprising the flower sepal and petal

+dimensions.
+Further,

+observation = [[ 5, 4, 3, 2]] # Predict observation's class

+clas.predict(observation)

+clas.predict_proba(observation)

+Step 5: Plot Graph

+plot_tree(clas)

+Step 6: Drawing the Graph

+In the last step, we visualize the decision tree using an Image class that is to be imported from the dtreeviz package.

+viz = dtreeviz.model(clas, X_train, y_train, feature_names=iris.feature_names,

+               class_names=["setosa", "versicolor", "virginica"])
+viz

+viz.view(scale=1)

+To change the visualization, you can pass parameters, such as changing the orientation to left-to-right:

+viz.view(orientation="LR")

+Without Any graphs

+To visualize larger trees, you can reduce the amount of detail by turning off the fancy view:

+viz.view(fancy=False)

 ### Mathematical Intuition Behind Decision Trees (Step-by-Step, Simple Explanation)